 In addition to channels, students may use the Microsoft Teams chat feature to contact their Academic or Peer advisor directly.
 This will be monitored similarly to email, so please refrain from sending duplicate communications via email, chat, and post channels.

-Advisor virtual walk-in hours are times when you are welcome to log in with brief questions that pop-up for you throughout the week.
+Advisor walk-in hours are times when you are welcome to log in or walk-in the advising suite with brief questions that pop-up for you throughout the week.
 If more in-depth advising is needed, students will be encouraged to schedule a follow-up appointment to address in full.
-Walk-ins do not require an appointment; advisors will remain present and available to meet with students for the duration of virtual walk-in hours.
+Walk-ins do not require an appointment; advisors will remain present and available to meet with students for the duration of walk-in hours.